Coin-Party/Party-Bots/src/pages/docs/0/disclaimers.md

 ---
-title: Disclaimers and Legal
+title: Legal Statements
 ---
-# Disclaimer and Indemnification Statement
+# Disclaimer and Indemnification

 By downloading, installing, and using the Party Bots application, you agree to the following terms and conditions: